 South Caicos is a quiet island and home to the long-established Cockburn Harbour settlement.
 Development is generally contained near the southwestern side of the island, however, the more-recent resort and luxury residence projects have taken place on previously deserted beaches.

-More so than the other settlements in the country, Cockburn Harbour is laid-out in a grid pattern, with paved and named streets.
+More so than the other settlements in the country, Cockburn Harbour is laid out in a grid pattern, with paved and named streets.
+Cockburn Town on Grand Turk is similar, but is generally constrained to two parallel streets as opposed to the actual block grid of Cockburn Harbour.
 Despite an overall population loss since the 1960s, South Caicos remains the 3rd most populated island in the Turks and Caicos, after Providenciales and Grand Turk.

 On the eastern coast of South Caicos is the Highlands region.
 An incredible hiking destination, the only structure found here is the desolate ruins of the Highland Estate.
-Rolling limestone dunes, ocean cliffs, colourful reefs and the deep blue backdrop of the Turks Island Passage can be seen.
+Rolling limestone dunes, ocean cliffs, colorful reefs, and the deep blue backdrop of the Turks Island Passage can be seen.

 Several beautiful bays are hidden along the coasts adjacent to the Highlands.
 Often a bit too rough for swimming, these beaches are however quite good for beachcombing.

-The under-construction Sailrock residential development, located on the north-eastern peninsula, features an eco-friendly design and is one of the major projects to occur on the island in recent years, along with the East Bay Resort.
+The newly-completed Sailrock resort and residential development, located on the northeastern peninsula, features an eco-friendly design and is one of the major projects to occur on the island in recent years, along with the East Bay Resort.